RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/mover_BackboneGridSampler_type.md

 -   **cap_ends**: If true, adds acetylated and amidated N- and C- termini.

-Subtag MainchainTorsion:   Tags describing individual torsions in the helix
+Subtag **MainchainTorsion**:   Tags describing individual torsions in the helix

 -   **index**: Mainchain torsion index indicated
 -   **res_index**: Residue whose mainchain torsion is being specified (if there is more than one residue per repeat)